Functional central limit theorems for non-local branching Markov processes: Main results

-{Since the eigenvalues are ordered by their real part, $m_L$ (resp.\ $m_C$) represents the last large (resp.\ critical) eigenvalue.
-Note that the setting of $m_L=m_C$ corresponds to the existence of no critical eigenvalues.}
+{Since the eigenvalues are ordered by their real part, the index $m_L$ (resp.\ $m_C$) represents the last large\footnote{i.e. satisfying $2{\rm Re}\lambda_i > \lambda_1$ (resp. $2{\rm Re}\lambda_i \ge \lambda_1$)} (resp.\ critical) eigenvalue.
+The case \(m_L=1\) corresponds to the situation in which no non-leading eigenvalue is large.
+The setting of $m_L=m_C$ corresponds to the existence of no critical eigenvalues.}